 Best Photos 2014 • Wildlife & Landscape Photography

-Best Landscape & Wildlife Photographs
+Best Wildlife & Landscape Photographs 2014

-Anyway, arriving there, walking around in the eve a bit to find some good spots.
-Next morning, get up in the dark and climb up the mountain for areal view.
-That was not to bad.
-No lion no leopard in sight at this day.
-When the sun was to high, light to harsh the exploring for better places to take landscape photographs was on.
+Anyway, arriving there, walking around in the evening a bit to find some right spots.
+The next morning, get up in the dark and climb up the mountain for the areal view.
+That was not too bad.
+No lion nor a leopard was to be seen this day.
+When the sun was too high, light to harshly exploring for better places to take landscape photographs was on.
 Walking in the heat around and I did find some great spots.
-Next morning same procedure just different places to get what I had in mind for my long exposure landscape photography.
+The next morning, the same procedure is just different places to get what I had in mind for my long exposure landscape photography.
 The result black and white photo print, in color below:

 Famous Landscape • Photograph Of DeadVlei

 Next another Acacia tree, a Camelthorn tree, hey this time alive not dead from DeadVlei.
 This is one of the most photographed trees in Etosha National Park.
-Aaah we are getting closer to the wildlife photography section, well not quite.
-First this famous tree.
+Aaah, we are getting closer to the wildlife photography section, well not quite.
+First, this famous tree.
 This one really needs to be mentioned.
-This tree spent me many waiting hours company while “waiting” who has guessed that, for wildlife on a waterhole.
-I am sure this tree knows many stories about funny tourists, leaving their cars, even when the big sign there says ” Stay IN Your Vehicle” Do Not Leave Your Vehicle” you will get eaten by lions or grasshoppers.
+This tree spent many waiting hours company while “waiting” who has guessed that, for wildlife on a waterhole.
+I am sure this tree knows many stories about funny tourists, leaving their cars.
+Even when the big sign there says ” Stay IN Your Vehicle” Do Not Leave Your Vehicle,” you will get eaten by lions or grasshoppers.

 I Can Tell Stories • Acacia Celebrity Tree